nestjstools/clock/README.md

 # @nestjstools/clock

-> ⏰ A minimal, flexible, and testable time abstraction layer for NestJS.

 ## Introduction

 In most applications, time plays a crucial role-whether it's timestamps, expiration checks, scheduling, or logging.
 However, directly calling `new Date()` throughout your code can make testing difficult and introduce unpredictable behavior in your services.